I completed my B.Eng. (Mechanical) degree at Stellenbosch University in 1995.

-After a 12 year engineering career I made a career change and for the last 9 years I’ve worked towards becoming an Organisational Development (OD) Specialist.
+After a 12-year engineering career I made a career change and for the last 10 years I’ve worked towards becoming an Organisational Development (OD) Specialist.
 In a nutshell, OD is about ensuring humanity in the workplace and helping employees to unlock their full potential.
-I work for an amazing company, Pragma, a leader in the field of professional Enterprise Asset Management Services.
+I work for an amazing company, Pragma, a leader in the field of Professional Enterprise Asset Management Services.

 I started D4D in 2005 (then called “Running for their lives”).

-D4D was born out of the devastating scenes of the Asian Tsunami of 26 December 2004.
+D4D was established in reaction to the devastating scenes of the Asian Tsunami of 26 December 2004.
 That event moved me to ask the question: “What can I do to make a difference in this world?”
 Through running I could raise funds and make a small difference.
-Being a director of D4D makes me responsible for handling the funds being channeled through us to children in need, with wisdom, integrity and accountability.
-For me D4D is a vehicle through which I could serve others.
+Being a director of D4D makes me responsible for handling the funds being channelled through us to children in need, with wisdom, integrity and accountability.
+For me D4D is a vehicle through which I can serve others.

 I married the most amazing woman, Yolanda, in 1998.
-We have three beautiful daughters, Caro (16), Karla (13) and Simonè (4 months).
-We are privileged to homeschool our daughters.
+We have three beautiful daughters, Caro, Karla and Simoné.
+We are privileged to home-educate our daughters.

-I was priviledge to complete three consecutive and life changing Comrades Marathons in 2008-2010.
-In November 2015 I started a daily minimum 5km running challenge and at the time of this report I completed my 530th consecutive day of running at an average of 5.7km/day.
-I’ve completed 15,000km since I started running in 2002.
-I’ve completed 9 Cape Town (Argus) Cycle Tours, but perhaps it’s time to swop the road bike for a MTB… I feel a bit left out these days. 🙂
+I was privilege to complete three consecutive and life changing Comrades Marathons in 2008-2010.
+In November 2015 I started a daily minimum 5 km running challenge and at the time of this report I completed my 850th consecutive day of running at an average of 5.8 km/day.
+I’ve completed 15,000 km since I started running in 2002.
+I’ve completed 10 Cape Town (Argus) Cycle Tours, but perhaps it’s time to swop the road bike for a MTB… I feel a bit left out these days. 🙂